-Right before you reach Pizzafari, you will take a sharp left and head toward Tiffins restaurant and Nomad Lounge.
-This is the view from the bridge you will cross before entering the Valley of Mo’ara which is also Pandora, World of Avatar.
+Before you reach Pizzafari, you will take a sharp left and head toward Tiffin’s restaurant and Nomad Lounge.
+Below is the view of the bridge you will cross before entering the Valley of Mo’ara, which is the entrance to Pandora, World of Avatar.

 Pandora, World of Avatar Attractions

-Pandora is home to one of the most popular attractions in all of Walt Disney World.
-Flight of Passage opened with the new land several years back and has proven itself to be one of the most sought after FastPass+ attractions in Disney park history.
+Pandora is home to one of the most popular attractions in Walt Disney World, Flight of Passage.
+Since the attraction opened, it has become one of the most sought-after attractions in Disney Park’s history.

-Anyway, when you get into the main portion of the queue prior to boarding your Flight of Passage you’ll run into this guy, Dr. Stevens.
-He also coined the phrase that Disney fans know as, “Uh Fly.”
+When you get into the central portion of the queue before boarding your Flight of Passage, you’ll run into this guy, Dr. Stevens.
+He also coined the phrase Disney fans know as “Uh Fly.”